WTMBerlin/WTMBApp/README.md

-# Women Techmakers Berlin
+# Women Techmakers Berlin App

+### Women Techmakers Berlin
 Women Techmakers is a global Women Techmakers run by Google.
 All our events are free of charge, we are open not only to women, but to everyone who respects Berlin's code of conduct https://berlincodeofconduct.org

-# Women Techmakers Berlin App
-Meetup Assistant for Women Techmakers Berlin events :robot:
+### Meetup Assistant for Women Techmakers Berlin events :robot:
 This app was written as a learning project to give a practical overview over our events including:

 - programming courses